A down-to-the-wire finish on the final day results in victory

-What makes the OWC such a competitive event?
-First, teams must rotate boats each day, fishing with a different captain and crew.
-The playing field is as level as it gets.
+What makes the Costa Offshore World Championship such a competitive event?
+First, every team must earn an invitation for this event by winning a qualifying tournament.
+Teams rotate boats each day, fishing with a different captain and crew.
+This creates as level a playing field as possible, with four days of head-to-head competition on the water.
 Teams must also capture on video their releases of marlin and sailfish, along with a video qualifier that changes each day.
-The location in Quepos, Costa Rica, also provides plenty of opportunities for the anglers to capitalize on a hot bite offshore, with good numbers of billfish expected throughout the week.
-The 2022 Offshore World Championship concludes with an awards presentation and dinner Friday evening.
-The event is also being filmed for a three-part television series which will air later this year.
+The location in Quepos, Costa Rica, also provides plenty of opportunities for the anglers to capitalize on a hot bite offshore, with good numbers of billfish expected throughout the tournament.

 Here are just a few reasons to fish:

 The Costa Offshore World Championship features superb sport fishing amid one of the world’s most prolific fisheries in Quepos, Costa Rica.
 The competition is fierce yet friendly, with participating teams visiting from across the globe.